laurenlucero/which-beyonce/CONTRIBUTING.md

 ## 2. Make and download your copy
 - Fork the repository to make a copy of the project to work from.
 - Clone the fork to download to your local machine.
-- Run `npm install` to install the dependencies.
+- Run `open index.html` to view in browser

 ## 3. Make a git branch
 - Use command `git-checkout-b` with a descriptive name for your branch that summarizes the issue you are working on.